 While this needs to be replicated in humans, it is one of only two vaccines to have demonstrated any effectiveness in reducing infection due to COVID-19, making it a highly interesting candidate.

 Though the Moderna and the Oxford vaccines are in a leading position, there are several other vaccines, including those being developed in India, in the running.

-In India, eight organisations are in the fray with a vaccine candidate , half of which are companies and the other half non-industry, said Brooke Wilson, associate director, Healthcare, GlobalData.
+In India, eight organizations are in the fray with a vaccine candidate, half of which are companies and the other half non-industry, said Brooke Wilson, associate director, Healthcare, GlobalData.

-These organisations are running or planning to initiate 12 clinical trials, one is ongoing, recruiting and the other 11 are planned, Wilson told PTI.
+These organizations are running or planning to initiate 12 clinical trials, one is ongoing, recruiting and the other 11 are planned, Wilson told PTI.

 He explained that six of these trials are specifically for a COVID-19 vaccine while the other six trials use a vaccine developed for other indications, such as tuberculosis, adding that the majority of the trials are in Phase I, followed by Phase 3 and Phase 2.

 Explaining the various phases in the development of a vaccine, E. Sreekumar, chief scientific officer at the Rajiv Gandhi Centre for Biotechnology (RGCB) in Kerala, said Phase 1 trials are small-scale, usually involving few participants, to assess whether the vaccine is safe for humans.
 Phase 2 trials often involve several hundred subjects, and mainly evaluate the efficacy.